 - Kylie Perry (Vermont Federal Credit Union)

-Overview / Purpose and Goals of the (as yet) Unnamed Campaign
+Overview, Purpose and Goals of The Community CUP Campaign

 Goals include tracking, recognizing, and communicating to consumers, legislators, and media the impact that Vermont’s credit unions collectively make toward relieving food insecurity throughout the state.